 Introduction 1

 Definitions 2

-1. Define WSCB Long-Term Direction 2
+1. Define Long-Term Direction 2

-2. Understand and Interpret WSCB Accountability Framework 4
+2. Understand and Interpret Accountability Framework 4

-3. Define and Ensure Value for WSCB Stakeholders 8
+3. Define and Ensure Value for Stakeholders 8

-4. Establish WSCB Board of Directors' Structure and Process 9
+4. Establish Board of Directors' Structure and Process 9

-5. Interface with WSCB Stakeholders 16
+5. Interface with Stakeholders 17

-6. Partner with WSCB Management 17
+6. Partner with Management 18

-7. Plan for WSCB Succession
+7. Plan for Succession 19

-8. Monitor and Evaluate WSCB Organizational Performance 20
+8. Monitor and Evaluate Organizational Performance 21

-9. Foster Change and Manage Issues for WSCB 21
+9. Foster Change and Manage Issues 22

-10. Define and Develop Policy for WSCB 22
+10. Define and Develop Policy 23

 Appendix 1.
-Declaration of Commitment to the Governance Guide 24
+Declaration of Commitment to the Governance Guide 27

 Appendix 2.
-Board of Directors' Committee Terms of Reference 25
+Board of Directors' Committee Terms of Reference 28

 Appendix 3.
-Confidentiality Provisions 29
+IFRS Disclosure of Personal Interests 32

 Appendix 4.
-IFRS Disclosure of Personal Interests 30
+Remuneration of Members 35

 Appendix 5.
-Honoraria 33
+Conflict of Interest Provisions

 Appendix 6.
-Travel 34

-Appendix 7.
-Conflict of Interest Provisions
+Responsibilities of the Board of Directors 43